HenryDayHall/CORSIKA8/CONTRIBUTING.md

   - Any static variable has a "g" prefix.
 A static member variable starts with "fg"
   - Class member functions start with capital letters
   - Any class getter begins with "Get", and setter with "Set".
 Logical getters start with "Is" or "Has".
-  - enums should be "enum class" and start with a capital "E"
+  - enums should be "enum class"
   - Function parameter names start with "v"
+  - Normal variable names in code start non-capital, and they cannot start with a "prefixed" v, f, fg, or g character

   - We use namespaces to avoid clashes and to structure code
     - *Everything* is part of the corsika namespace